Professional Reviews

 TunnelBear has excellent security features, extremely easy-to-use apps (with cute bears everywhere), and very fast speeds for smooth browsing and uninterrupted streaming and gaming.
 TunnelBear also allows you to connect as many devices as you want.

-It’s consistently able to access popular streaming services like Netflix, Amazon Prime Video, Hulu, and BBC iPlayer, and it works in countries that restrict access to the internet, like China and Iran.
+It consistently works with popular streaming services like Netflix, Amazon Prime Video, and Hulu, and its support reps confirmed that it works in countries that restrict access to the internet, like China and Iran.

-In addition to industry-standard VPN security features like 256-bit AES encryption, a strict no-logs policy, and a kill switch, TunnelBear also has:
+TunnelBear has industry-standard VPN security features like 256-bit AES encryption, a strict no-logs policy, and a kill switch, as well as:

 • And more…

-TunnelBear has an affordable 1-month, 1-year, and 3-year payment plan, a plan for businesses, and a decent free plan that is good for testing out the product.
+TunnelBear has an affordable 1-month, 1-year, and 3-year payment plan, a plan for businesses, and a decent free plan that’s good for testing out the product.

 📱 Number of Devices Unlimited